YourFavouriteOreo/ALX_Holberton_Chrome_Extension/README.md

 - It allows for a theme selector ( currently only supports light and dark )
 - It imports fira code and applies it as the default code font
+- It adds a fixed navigation menu to allow auto scrolling to each task

 - Automates testing for the entire task list